- Some research suggests that zinc may help boost testosterone levels.

 A growing body of research is also beginning to suggest that zinc supplements may also help treat erectile dysfunction.
 Some studies have found that, in men with zinc deficiencies, zinc supplementation restored erectile function, which was also associated with an increase in testosterone levels.
 (5).

-Despite this promising data, some experts say they need more data before they would universally recommend zinc supplements to men experiencing low testosterone.
+Despite this promising data, some experts say they need more data before they would universally recommend zinc supplements to men experiencing hypogonadism (low T).

 “Some initially promising research has been conducted, and it does suggest zinc supplementation definitively may increase levels of free testosterone in men,” says Roxana Ehsani, R.D., a Miami, Florida-based registered dietitian nutritionist and board-certified sports dietitian, “but more research and trials need to be done first before we can say that zinc does, or can, increase levels.”